tracon/tracontent/README.md

 # Example for interim Kompassi SSO via Crowd

-The `kompassi_crowd` directory contains reusable code for your Django application.
+The `kompassi_oauth2` directory contains reusable code for your Django application.
 Would package it and release it into PyPI if this wasn't just a hacky interim solution.

 ## Configuration